-The VARK/study approach questionnaire was administered to a convenience sample of 100 Postgraduate and Undergraduate students and 92 complete questionnaires were gathered electronically.
-The majority of the respondents were undergraduate students (84%), female (57%) with a mean age for all students of 23 years.
-The students were from a range of faculties with the majority of students studying in the Faculty of Business and Law (57%).
-The majority of students were classified as using all 4 modes (57.6%), followed by students with a single preference (40%).
-There were no students using 3 modes and only a handful of students who utilised 2 preference modes (2.2%) (see Table 2).
+The VARK/study approach questionnaire was administered to a convenience sample of 100 postgraduate and undergraduate students, with 92 complete questionnaires gathered electronically.
+The majority of the respondents were undergraduate students (84%) and female (57%), with a mean age of 23 years.
+The students were from a range of faculties, with the majority studying in the Faculty of Business and Law (57%).
+The majority of students were classified in terms of ‘using all four modes’ (57.6%), followed by students with a single preference (40%).
+No students reported using three modes, while only a small number reported utilising two preference modes (2.2%) (see Table 2).

-The data were analysed using SPSS version 21 and independent sample t-test was used to compare the mean strength of each VARK preference across the different types of study behaviour adopted by the students.
-Significant results were also evaluated for practical significance using the Cohen’s d effect size.
+The data were analysed using SPSS version 21, with an independent sample t-test used to compare the mean strength of each VARK preference across the different types of study behaviour adopted by the students.
+Significant results were also evaluated in terms of practical significance using Cohen’s d effect size.

 Results

-The behaviour of students and the strength of their VARK preferences were examined in three different contexts: when taking notes in class, when learning a new concept and when revising for exams.
+The behaviour of the students and the strength of their VARK preferences were examined within three different contexts: when taking notes in class, when learning a new concept and when revising for exams.

-The conversion effect was not present in the context of taking notes in class.
-There were no significant differences between the behaviour of students when taking notes in class and the strength of their VARK preferences.
-The study behaviour of students did not change as their respective preference for receiving information in Visual, Auditory, Read/Write and Kinaesthetic way increased.
-It was hypothesised that perhaps the conversion effect will be present when considering only students who had expressed a strong preference for Visual or Read/Write preferences.
-However, the sample did not contain any students with strong Read/Write preference, so the t-test was run for the subgroups of strong Visual vs mild Read/Write preference.
-There was no significant difference in the strength of students’ preference scores and their behaviour when summarising notes as diagrams.
-However, surprisingly, students with strong Visual preference were significantly more likely to write down every word the lecturer says when taking notes in class (M = 12.1, SD = 3.03), compared to students with lower Visual preference, (M = 3.00, SD = 1.41, t[7] = 4.001, p = .005).
-Further, Cohen’s effect size (d = 3.18) suggested a strong practical significance of that result.
+The conversion effect was not present within the context of taking notes in class, while there were no significant differences between the behaviour of students when taking notes in class and the strength of their VARK preferences.
+The students’ study behaviour did not change as their respective preference for receiving information (visual, auditory, read/write and kinaesthetic) increased.
+It was hypothesised that perhaps the conversion effect would be present when considering only the students who expressed a strong preference for visual or read/write preferences.
+However, the sample did not contain any students with a strong read/write preference, thus, the t-test was run for the subgroups of strong visual vs. mild read/write.
+Meanwhile, there was no significant difference between the strength of the students’ preference scores and their behaviour when summarising notes as diagrams.
+However, perhaps somewhat surprisingly, the students with a strong visual preference were significantly more likely to write down every word said by the lecturer when taking notes in class (M = 12.1, SD = 3.03), compared to students with a lower visual preference, (M = 3.00, SD = 1.41, t[7] = 4.001, p = 0.005).
+Furthermore, Cohen’s effect size (d = 3.18) suggested the strong practical significance of the above result.

-In the context of learning a new concept, the conversion effect was present for students with strong Read\Write and Visual preferences.
-Students with higher Read/Write preference were significantly more likely to learn a new concept by reading about it (M = 8.56, SD = 2.36), than the ones who reported a lower preference (M = 7.21, SD = 2.72), t(90) = 2.426, p = .017.
-Further, Cohen’s effect size (d = .53) suggested a moderate practical significance.
-Similarly, students with stronger Visual preference were more likely to learn a new concept by looking at a diagram (M= 8.58, SD= 2.86), than the ones who reported a lower Visual preference (M = 7.08, SD = 3.01), t(90) = 2.44, p = .017.
-Cohen’s effect size (d = .51) suggested a moderate practical significance.
+Within the context of learning a new concept, the conversion effect was present for students with strong read\write and visual preferences.
+Students with a higher read/write preference were significantly more likely to learn a new concept by reading about it (M = 8.56, SD = 2.36) than those who reported a lower preference (M = 7.21, SD = 2.72, t[90] = 2.426, p = 0.017).
+Here, Cohen’s effect size (d = 0.53) suggested a moderate practical significance.
+Similarly, students with a stronger visual preference were more likely to learn a new concept by looking at a diagram (M= 8.58, SD= 2.86) than those who reported a lower visual preference (M = 7.08, SD = 3.01, t[90] = 2.44, p = 0.017), with Cohen’s effect size (d = 0.51) again suggesting a moderate practical significance.